STAT545-UBC-hw-2018-19/hw03-zjbthomas/README.md

 This repo contains the following files:
 - This [README](README.md) file;
 - A [R markdown](hw03_gapminder.rmd) file for Homework 03.
 This R Markdown file is the source code used by R Studio only.
 If you want to see the final results/graphs/tables, please refer to [HTML preview](https://cdn.rawgit.com/STAT545-UBC-students/hw03-zjbthomas/8b0036aa/hw03_gapminder.html) (recommended) or [knitted HTML](hw03_gapminder.html).
+- A knitted [markdown](hw03_gapminder.md) file.
+However, it is not recommended to read it on GitHub (issue reported [here](https://github.com/STAT545-UBC/Discussion-Internal/issues/30)).